 Simmering with slow-burning menace, Mrs England is a portrait of an Edwardian marriage, weaving an enthralling story of men and women, power and control, courage, truth and the very darkest deception.
-Set against the atmospheric landscape of West Yorkshire, Stacey Halls’ third novel proves her one of the most exciting and compelling new storytellers of our times.

 When Ruby is offered the position of nanny for the England family, she feels she has to accept the post as Norland nannies don’t fail and this is already her second posting since her recent graduation.
 She can’t afford to fail again.
 Ruby arrives at the England home on the Yorkshire moors in the dead of night where the inky blackness lends the novel an immediate gothic feeling.
 Charles England, a wealthy mill owner, has hired a prestigious Norland nanny to care for his four children but Ruby’s suspicions are aroused when Charles warns her to keep the nursery door locked at night.
 The following day, Ruby is appalled by the rundown state of the nursery and the lack of rules so she immediately starts implementing changes which don’t endear her to the maids.